 - Two courses from the following: JAPN/CHIN 250, East Asian Thought

 JAPN 455, Advanced Grammar in Japanese

-JAPN 481, Japanese Studies (in Japan)
+JAPN 481, Topics in Japanese Culture (in Japan)

 JAPN 482, Cultural Studies: The Japanese Village (in Japan)